vmartf05/ULE_DevSecOps_my_workflows/README.md

 - `--graph, -g`: Visualize workflows as a graph.

-  This flag helps to understand the structure and flow of your workflows by providing a visual representation.
+  This flag helps to understand the structure and flow of our workflows by providing a visual representation.

   To visualize the workflow and specify the job, use the `-j` flag followed by the `--graph` flag: